zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-### Destroy the Engine Instance (destroy)
+### Destroys the Engine Instance (destroy)

 ```
 + (void)destroy;
 ```

-This method releases all the resources used by the Agora SDK.
-This is useful for applications that occasionally make voice or video calls, to free up resources for other operations when not making calls.
+This method releases all resources used by the Agora SDK.
+This is useful for apps that occasionally make voice or video calls, to free up resources for other operations when not making calls.

-Once the application has called destroy() to destroy the created RtcEngine instance, no other methods in the SDK can be used and no callbacks occur.
+Once the app calls the `destroy` method to destroy the created `RtcEngine` instance, no other methods in the SDK can be used and no callbacks occur.
 To start communications again, initialize `sharedEngineWithappId` to establish a new `AgoraRtcEngineKit` instance.

-> -   Use this method in the sub thread.
+> -   Use this method in the subthread.
-> -   This method is called synchronously.
-The result returns after the IRtcEngine object resources are released.
-The app should not call this interface in the callback generated by the SDK, otherwise the SDK must wait for the callback to return before it can reclaim the related object resources, causing a deadlock.
+> -   This method call is synchronous.
+The result returns after the `IRtcEngine` object resources are released.
+The app should not call this interface in the callback generated by the SDK.
+Otherwise, the SDK must wait for the callback to return before it can reclaim the related object resources, causing a deadlock.

-### Get the SDK Version (getSdkVersion)
+### Gets the SDK Version (getSdkVersion)

 ```
 + (NSString * _Nonnull)getSdkVersion;